oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

 1. Enter the SQL Developer web URL, `http://localhost:8080/ords/sql-developer`, to access Department 1 database.
     A sign-in page for Database Actions is displayed.

-2. Enter the new password to access the FREE database as `sysdba` user.
+2. Enter the new password that you have specified, <new-freepdb1-password>, to access the FREEPDB1 database as `OTMM` user.

     The Database Actions page is displayed.